 1. What are the top activities for a stag do in Poznan?

-Go karting is always a popular choice and it’s such a great laugh.
-However, I would definitely recommend Bobsleighing and Husky Sledging, as when are you ever going to be taking part in these activities again?
+Go Karting is always a popular choice and it’s such a great laugh.
+However, I would definitely recommend the bobsleigh and husky sledge, as when are you ever going to be taking part in these activities again?

 2. Where would you recommend staying in the city?